A Bit About my Personal Life

 I feel that it's helpful to know a little about a therapist and what is important to them in making the decision of whether that person is the right fit for you.

-When I got married almost twelve years ago, I not only gained a husband but three daughters (then ages one, two, and four).
+When I got married fourteen years ago, I not only gained a husband but three daughters (then ages one, two, and four).
 I understand first-hand that families come in all shapes and sizes and that biology is not the only thing that ties family to one another.
 I also understand that life is messy and that our closest relationships in life have a big impact on how we view the world, ourselves, and our expectations on how others will respond to us.

 My passion is truly to help people learn to be vulnerable with those who matter most in their lives.
 I feel that only in doing so are we able to have genuine and authentic relationships with others.